NCSclub/cof-chalenges-first-wave/README.md

 - **10 pts** have a file with a long list of strings, and the participant have to find one string (the flag) that has flag{.*}
 - **15 pts** a dictionary (file with words) is provided and the flag is a combination of 3 of them words, a hash of the flag to find is provided also. the goal is to brute force the flag
 - **15 pts** check for open ports and find an unusual port that is listening, is a http server that gives a flag with a simple get request
-- **15 pts** that same http server gives another flag when sent a post request
+- **5 pts** that same http server gives another flag when sent a post request
-- **20 pts** that same http server gives another flag when sent a get request with specific vales on the request headers
+- **5 pts** that same http server gives another flag when sent a get request with specific vales on the request headers
 - **20 pts** have a file with a long list of strings, and the participant have to find one string (the flag) that has a specific pattern
 - **20 pts** have a file with the flag but it is altered so the exercise is to search and remplace a certain pattern in the key
-- get acces to user2 with a ssh key (no flag)

-## user2: **40 pts**
-challenges are some binary exploits and micelanious:
+# pwn:
 - **15 pts** funny sigint exersice, see <tests/teste.c>
 - **20 pts** somewhere again a seed must be found, and that seed must be passed through euh rand function 20 times, and that would be the flag
 - **20 pts** "Syscall Roulette": A binary that randomly picks 1 of 5 syscalls to reveal the flag—you must brute-force the lucky one.

+# forensic:
 - **20 pts** broken epub file, flag hidden in content
-- program (with user3 privileges) that does a shell command, (privilege escalation) (no flag)

-## user3: **50 pts**
-challeges are about cryptography:
+# crypto
 - **5 pts** simple vignere cypher
 - **5 pts** simple rot13
 - **5 pts** base64 decode